Executive Chef

 Executive Chef Salary

-The Bureau of Labor Statistics reports that executive chefs earned an average of $60,210 in 2022, with the top 10 percent earning closer to $91,520.
+The Bureau of Labor Statistics reports that executive chefs earned an average of $62,640 in 2023, with the top 10 percent earning closer to $93,900 or more!
 Your salary can vary depending on your industry, level of experience, and location.

 Find a local culinary school.